exposit/katamoiran/_posts/2016-12-06-noir-nights-session-2.md

 And here's where I start using Triggers and Secrets.
 I think I was writing the panel roughly concurrently.
 They make for a seriously exciting game, but as I mention in the [Spotlight](https://exposit.github.io/katamoiran/pythia/pythia%20spotlight/2016/10/23/secrets-and-triggers.html) post, too many of them in one game make for a seriously pulpy experience.

-In a more sedate game too many can get a little hard to justify, but in a game where [a man with a gun](http://quoteinvestigator.com/2014/03/31/gun-hand/) can walk in at any moment it's just exciting.
+In a more sedate game too many can get a little hard to justify, but in a pulpy, hard-boiled game where [a man with a gun](http://quoteinvestigator.com/2014/03/31/gun-hand/) can walk in at any moment it's just exciting.

 <!--more-->